 Co-employment: Definition, benefits, and risks

-Misinformation and misunderstanding have surrounded co-employment for years.
+For years, misinformation and misunderstanding have surrounded co-employment.
 Because of this, many companies have chosen to ignore it.
-However, it has been increasingly more challenging to do so.

 What is co-employment

-Co-employment happens when two businesses share rights and responsibilities as employers.
-It is typical when staffing companies to hire independent contractors for their clients.
+Co-employment occurs when two businesses share rights and responsibilities as employers.
+Staffing companies typically hire independent contractors for their clients.

 While the corporation handles the work agreement and job responsibilities, the staffing firm generally handles HR tasks like hiring, payroll, and recruiting.